sf105/sttp-book/_chapters/model-based-testing.md

 Using the transition tree, each loop that is in the state machine is executed once.
 Now the amount of tests are manageable, while testing most of the important paths in the state machine.

-Next, we will look at additional approaches to testing the paths in a state machine.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pvFPzvp5Dk0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Sneak paths and Transition tables

-In the previous section we discussed transition trees and how to use them to derive tests.
+In the previous section, we discussed transition trees and how to use them to derive tests.
 These tests check if the system behaves correctly when following different paths in the state machine.
-With this way of testing we check if the existing transitions in a state machine behave correctly.
+With this way of testing, we check if the existing transitions in a state machine behave correctly.
-We do not check if there exists any more transitions, that should not be there.
+We do not check if there exists any more transitions, transitions that should not be there.
-Such a transition is called a sneak path.
+We call these paths, "sneak paths".

-A sneak path is a path in the state machine that should not exist.
+A **sneak path** is a path in the state machine that should not exist.
 So, for example, we have state X and Y and the system should not be able to transition directly from X to Y.
 If the system can in some way transition directly from X to Y, we have a sneak path.
 Of course, we want to test if such sneak paths exist in the system.